 K. Modeling of Derivative Programs

 When determining the DR and the SR, the company shall include in the projections the appropriate costs and benefits of derivative instruments that are currently held by the company in support of the policies subject to these requirements.
-The company shall also include the appropriate costs and benefits of anticipated future derivative instrument transactions associated with the execution of a clearly defined hedging strategy, as well as the appropriate costs and benefits of anticipated future derivative instrument transactions associated with non-hedging derivative programs (e.g., replication, income generation) undertaken as part of the investment strategy supporting the policies, provided they are normally modeled as part of the company’s risk assessment and evaluation processes.
+The company shall also include the appropriate costs and benefits of anticipated future derivative instrument transactions associated with the execution of future hedging strategies supporting the policies, as well as the appropriate costs and benefits of anticipated future derivative instrument transactions associated with non-hedging derivative programs (e.g., replication, income generation) undertaken as part of the investment strategy supporting the policies, provided they are normally modeled as part of the company’s risk assessment and evaluation processes.

-Guidance Note: The requirements stated here for handling hedging strategies are essentially consistent with those included in the CTE methodology of VM-21 and the five principles spelled out there.
-The prohibition in these modeled reserve requirements against projecting future hedging transactions other than those associated with a clearly defined hedging strategy is intended to address initial concerns expressed by various parties that reserves could be unduly reduced by reflection of programs whose future execution and performance may have greater uncertainty.
-The prohibition appears, however, to be in conflict with Principle 2 listed in VM-21.
-Companies may actually execute and reflect in their risk assessment and evaluation processes hedging strategies similar in many ways to clearly defined hedging strategies but lack sufficient clarity in one or more of the qualification criteria.
-By excluding the associated derivative instruments, the investment strategy that is modeled may also not reflect the investment strategy the company actually uses.
-Further, because the future hedging transactions may be a net cost to the company in some scenarios and a net benefit in other scenarios, the exclusion of such transactions can result in a modeled reserve that is either lower or higher than it would have been if the transactions were not excluded.
-The direction of such impact on the reserves could also change from period to period as the actual and projected paths of economic conditions change.
-A more graded approach to recognition of non-qualifying hedging strategies may be more theoretically consistent with Principle 2.
-It is recommended that as greater experience is gained by actuaries and state insurance regulators with the principle-based approach and as industry hedging programs mature, the various requirements of this section be reviewed.

 For each derivative program that is modeled, the company shall reflect the company’s established investment policy and procedures for that program; project expected program performance along each scenario; and recognize all benefits, residual risks and associated frictional costs.
 The residual risks include, but are not limited to: basis, gap, price, parameter estimation and variation in assumptions (mortality, persistency, withdrawal, etc.).
 Frictional costs include, but are not limited to: transaction, margin (opportunity costs associated with margin requirements) and administration.
-For clearly defined hedging strategies, the company may not assume that residual risks and frictional costs have a value of zero, unless the company demonstrates in the PBR Actuarial Report that “zero” is an appropriate expectation.
+For future hedging strategies supporting the policies, the company may not assume that residual risks and frictional costs have a value of zero, unless the company demonstrates in the PBR Actuarial Report that “zero” is an appropriate expectation.
+VM-21 Section 1.B Principle 5 applies as a general principle for the modeling of future hedging strategies.

 In circumstances where one or more material risk factors related to a derivative program are not fully captured within the cash-flow model used to calculate CTE 70, the company shall reflect such risk factors by increasing the SR as described in Section 5.E.

+In circumstances where documentation outlining the future hedging strategies is incomplete, the company shall reflect the future hedging strategies not being clearly defined by increasing the SR as described in Section 5.E.
+To support no increase to the SR, there should be very robust documentation outlining each future hedging strategy.
+In particular, the SR shall be at least as great as the SR that would result if a future hedging strategy were not reflected in the SR, if the documentation is materially incomplete for any of the individual CDHS attributes (a) through (j), as listed in VM-01.

+Any increases required to the SR to reflect that documentation is not available to support that the future hedging strategies are clearly defined shall be in addition to increases to the SR pursuant to Section 7.K.3 above.

+Guidance Note: Section 5.E requires that the company “Determine any additional amount needed to capture any material risk included in the scope of these requirements but not already reflected in the cash-flow models using an appropriate and supportable method and supporting rationale.”
+In the case of a derivative program that is a future hedging strategy, Section 7.K.3 requires such an increase for disconnects between the hedge modeling and the future hedging strategy, while Section 7.K.4 requires such an increase for disconnects between the loosely defined future hedging strategy and what may actually take place.

 VM-20 Section 7.L (Remove entire Section 7.L)